You’ve Found a Brand Influencer, Now What? 3-Steps to an Influential Influencer Strategy.

 Step 1: Set a Plan

 Setting a plan with your new influencer partner is the first and most crucial step in the strategy planning process.
-You need to know details like will the influencer be siging an NDA, or a contract to solidify an exchange of money, goods or services?
+You need to know details like will the influencer be signing an NDA, or a contract to solidify an exchange of money, goods or services?
 In that contract, how many posts are being promised by the influencer and at what dates and times.
 Remember, the influencer likely is also contracted by other businesses and you want to be sure you have tangible evidence of what was promised and what gets executed.
 Who will create the content?
 You or the influencer?
-It’s always smart to allow the influencer creative control over posts, since, it is thier job and what attracts the millions of followers they have!
+It’s always smart to allow the influencer creative control over posts, since, it is their job and what attracts the followers they have!
 Be sure to provide your own brand guidelines if this is the route you will take.

-Speaking of guidelines – a content calendar is a great way to design your campaign around what ads, promos and events you may have going on.
-This will keep you and the influencer accountable by keeping posts on topic and making sure the influencer knows what to expect, since these are usually planned weeks or even months in advance.
+Speaking of guidelines – a content calendar is a great way to design your campaign around what ads, promos, and events you may have going on.
+This will keep you and the influencer accountable by keeping posts on topic and making sure the influencer knows what to expect since these are usually planned weeks or even months in advance.